BeeFit: Fitness & Wellness

 Calculate your protein target and spread it across 3 to 4 meals daily.
 Prioritize whole food sources like lean meats, eggs, fish, and Greek yogurt.
 Use a high quality protein shake only when whole food is not convenient.

-3. Can You Really Build Muscle in a Calorie Deficit?
+Can You Build Muscle in a Calorie Deficit?

 Direct Answer